samialtas/CSharp-PDF-PrintPreview-XLSX-Export-and-Generation/README.md

+Excellent!
+Here is the complete, formatted README file with the new screenshot section added.

+Just copy and paste the entire block of code below into your `README.md` file on GitHub.

+---

 # 🚀 WYSIWYG Reports: Identical PDF, XLSX & Print Preview from a Single C# Codebase (Built from Scratch!)

-Tired of your PDF, XLSX exports looking different from your print previews?
+Tired of your PDF exports looking different from your print previews?
 Sick of wrestling with complex libraries just to generate a simple report?
 This project is the solution.

 This is a C# WinForms application that demonstrates how to generate reports with a **guaranteed identical appearance** across 🖼️ **Print Preview**, 📄 **PDF**, and 📊 **XLSX** outputs.
 What you see is *truly* what you get.